UPDATED: APRIL 19, 2023 | 2 MIN READ

 Is a home inventory necessary?

 If your home is destroyed in a flood or fire, having a list of your possessions makes filing a claim easier.
 You can get your life back together quickly without the added stress.
-So while it’s not something everyone does, it’s something that sometimes makes life easier.
+So while it’s not something everyone does, it sometimes makes life easier.

 How do you inventory a home?